Mount Everest: Height, Location, Facts And More

 Physical Conditioning: The Foundation

 Climbing to the top of the world is not an easy task.
 You need to prepare for many months in advance to have a successful journey.
-Climbers who are planning for the Everest Expedition must prepare their body by engaging in physical stamina and strength training.
+Climbers who are planning for the Everest Expedition must prepare their bodies by engaging in physical stamina and strength training.
 They need to prepare their body for the high altitude and be ready for the low oxygen.
 Proper nutrition and diet planning also play a big role in staying strong and healthy during the expedition.

 Mental Fortitude and Resilience